Agentic Run Receipts

 Why this matters

 This is the difference between “the agent said it followed the rules” and “the platform can prove the run followed the rules.”
-That is the shape procurement, GRC, security operations, incident response, and acquisition diligence teams will expect before agentic remediation is allowed to touch real enterprise systems.
+That is the shape procurement, GRC, security operations, incident response, and trust review diligence teams will expect before agentic remediation is allowed to touch real enterprise systems.

 • open receipt schemas and templates in the public project,